Our School App Stay connected on the go...

 Admissions and Appeals Process

 Applications for places at Copthall School Academy will be made in accordance with the London Borough of Barnet’s co-ordinated secondary school admissions scheme, details of which will be included in the authority's booklet 'A Guide to Secondary School Education in Barnet Information for Parents 2017' and distributed in September 2016.
 For September 2017 admissions, The Governing Body of the Academy have agreed an admission number of 210 students.
-Copthall School Academy Trust will accordingly admit at least 210 students in Year 7, if sufficient applications are received and, 210 in year 8 and 180 students in each of years 9-11.
+Copthall School Academy Trust will accordingly admit at least 210 students in Year 7, if sufficient applications are received and, 180 students in each of years 8-11.
 There is a separate admissions policy for the sixth form.
 Admission to Y7 – applications should be made as part of the co-ordinated admissions process.
 Applications should be made on the Common Application Form and returned to Barnet or your home Borough if you live outside Barnet.
 There is no supplementary application form.
 Places are allocated according to the following order of priority:-

 1. ‘looked after’ and children who were adopted (or subject to residence orders or special guardianship orders) immediately following having been ‘looked after’.